-Horses need optimal vitamine E-levels in the blood to function properly.
-A deficiency in vitamine E can cause poor performance, weakness, myopathy and even ataxia in your horse.
-In severe cases, a lack of vitamin E can even cause major health problems resulting in fatal neurological diseases such as Equine Motoneuron Disease (EMND).
+Horses need optimal vitamin E levels in the blood to function properly.
+Vitamin E deficiency can lead to poor performance, weakness, myopathy and even ataxia in your horse.
+In severe cases, vitamin E deficiency can even lead to severe health problems resulting in fatal neurological diseases like Equine Motoneuron Disease (EMND).

-Every horse owner should be aware that hay is poor in vitamine E. Once grass is hasvested, the vitamine E levels decrease by more than 85%.
-This is why we see more vitamine E-deficiencies during the winter.
+Every horse owner should be aware that hay is poor in vitamin E. Once grass is harvested, the vitamin E levels decrease by more than 85%.
+This is why we see more vitamin E-deficiencies during the winter.

 Risks associated with vitamin E deficiency.